-As a result of the new operating contract for the Glenview Transfer station that commenced on September 1, 2015 SWANCC continued its Recycling Incentive Program (RIP) for the fiscal year using the new market basket of commodities and their value in determining the revenue from the sale of collected recyclables from participating Members.
+As a result of the new operating contract for the Glenview Transfer station that commenced on September 1, 2015, SWANCC continued its Recycling Incentive Program (RIP) for the fiscal year using the new market basket of commodities and their value in determining the revenue from the sale of collected recyclables from participating Members.
 In the new contract with Groot Industries the RIP was modified to remove the guaranteed revenue sharing for Member tons and was replaced with a formula that shared revenue in excess of the cost of processing.
-In Fiscal 2020 the total tons of recyclables collected in the RIP by participating Members was 42,920 an increase of 5,330.
-The increase was driven this year by Prospect Heights and Mount Prospect joining the program during the fiscal year bringing the total Members to 14.
+In Fiscal 2021 the total tons of recyclables collected in the RIP by participating Members was 50,027 an increase of 7,107.
+The increase was driven this year by Hoffman Estates joining the program during the fiscal year bringing the total Members to 15 and the general increase of material as a result of the pandemic and stay at home conditions.

 The RIP did not receive any shared revenue payments during the year, as the resale of material failed to exceed the cost to process the material.
-FY2020 the commodity market continued to see supply and demand pressures that impacted the overall price of all commodities as recyclers continue to react to the changing world market and quality requirements to sell their recovered materials.
+FY2021 the commodity market continued to see supply and demand pressures that impacted the overall price of all commodities as recyclers continue to react to the changing world market and quality requirements to sell their recovered materials.
+However, beginning in 2021 we started to see a turn in the overall value of the material being sold and if the trend continues the Agency's Members could again begin to see a revenue from the sale of the material in future years.